Othoz/gcsfs/README.rst

         f.write("Some text")

-Alternatively you can an `opener <https://pyfilesystem2.readthedocs.io/en/latest/openers.html>`_ URL:
+Alternatively you can use an `opener <https://pyfilesystem2.readthedocs.io/en/latest/openers.html>`_ URL:

 .. code-block:: python